associacaosilo/silo.org.br/_pages/projects/encontrada_en.md

 category: encontrada
 ref: encontrada-list
 ---
-Silo organises EncontrADA, a feminist event focussed on the exchange of knowledge between different feminist and feminine realities.
-By means of this programme, we offer different courses aimed at technical learning, given by professionals from different areas.
-Furthermore, we offer assistance or mentorship on projects carried out by women or transgender people.
+Feminist meetings focussed on the exchange of knowledge between different generations of feminists and their sociocultural, racial, economic, ethical and esthetic characteristics.
+Aimed at women, trans and non-binary people, the meeting may offer courses, training and support for projects, in addition to being a space for political awareness and micropolitical practices.

 **LATEST EVENTS:**